WELCOME TO

 One of the greatest archaeological discoveries of the 20th century, the incredible life-size terracotta warriors have captivated audiences around the world.
 This amazing discovery stunned the world and exploration continues to this day.

-is curated by the Gallery's director, Edmund Capon.
+The First Emperor: China's entombed warriors is curated by the Gallery's director, Edmund Capon. |

 Discovered by villagers in 1974, this vast underground army was created to protect the tomb of the first Emperor of China, Qin Shihuang (259–210 BCE) in readiness for the afterlife.